 The mostly shallow wind slabs can be released by a single winter sport participant in some cases in all aspects at intermediate and high altitudes.
 In particular adjacent to ridgelines and in gullies and bowls the wind slabs will increase in size as the day progresses.
 They are mostly small but prone to triggering.
+At the southern and eastern borders of Aran these avalanche prone locations are more prevalent.
 Dry avalanches can additionally in some places be released in deeper layers in particular on little-used, rather lightly snow-covered shady slopes.
 Sometimes the avalanches in these locations are medium-sized.